 Between 2012 and 2017, falls from height made up 49% of fatal and 20% non-fatal injuries to construction workers in the UK, marking a clear requirement for enhanced safety procedures and education across the whole industry.
 Even in other industries such as food and drink, the HSE cite falling from height as a cause of 20% of fatal accidents, along with hundreds more serious injuries.

-4 Strategies for Better Safety Communication in Construction
+4 Tips for Better Safety Communication in Construction

 Government data show that an estimated 2.3 million working days were lost in the Construction sector due to work-related illness and injury during 2016/17.
 Improving communication is a major factor in accident and illness prevention.